CodecoolGlobal/tech-interview-workbook-Kistegez/docs/module_oop.md

 #### What does the ‘static’ keyword mean?

-    Everything in Java must have a type. static tells Java compiler that this is a method that is part of the class, but is not a method for any other instance of the class.
+    Everything in Java must have a type.
+Static tells Java compiler that this is a method that is part of the class, but not a method for any other instance of the class.
 We can apply java static keyword with variables, methods, blocks and nested class.

 #### Why is the main() method declared as static?
 Explain.